 A Mother Jones article entitled “Millions Are Starving in the Horn of Africa, but Nobody’s Talking About It,” discusses the famine in Somalia and surrounding countries.
 It’s dubbed by the UN the “worst humanitarian disaster” in the world, and that no one’s paying attention to it.
 The problem with this?
 The article is dated September 2, 2011.

-Fast forward 6 years to a Washington Post article from June 25th of this year: “No one is paying attention to the worst humanitarian crisis since World War II,” warning of the looming famine in Somalia, Yemen, South Sudan and Nigeria — again called “the worst humanitarian crisis since 1945.”
+Fast forward 6 years to a Washington Post article from June 25th of last year: “No one is paying attention to the worst humanitarian crisis since World War II,” warning of the looming famine in Somalia, Yemen, South Sudan and Nigeria — again called “the worst humanitarian crisis since 1945.”
 But once again, no one’s reporting it, talking about it, or giving much aid.

 There’s certainly no lull in the news cycles right now, with panic in the U.S. over the chaos in the White House and near-constant fears of health care repeal.
 But the lack of attention to the impending famine— from Western media and as well as governments — is making it very hard to get food aid to those in desperate need.
 Stephen O’Brien, UN Under Secretary-General for Humanitarian Affairs, told the Guardian in March that over $4.4b was needed by July “to avert a catastrophe.”
 As of the end of June, only 39% of that total goal had been donated.

 Eight of the largest U.S.-based international relief organizations teamed up recently to create the Global Emergency Response Coalition, with a joint fundraising appeal called the Hunger Relief Fund.
 The PepsiCo Foundation and global asset manager Blackrock have also each pledged a $1 million match toward the Relief Fund.

 That $2 million, however, is just a drop in the ocean of enormous need.